RuTpasswd/InTheBoX/README.md

 On your Android Phone Go to [Play Store](https://play.google.com/store) and download IntheBoX app or check the site log in to [IntheboX](https://github.com/rutpasswd/InTheBoX).

--1.
+1.
 **If you are looking for a service**
-1.After downloading and Installation,Click on the Icon.
+*1.After downloading and Installation,Click on the Icon.*
-2.The App will open and then Click Locate Service Button.
+*2.The App will open and then Click Locate Service Button.*
-3.You will have: 2 Option
+*3.You will have 2 Option:*
-         1. Search Directy on The Top
+         *1. Search Directy on The Top*
-         2. Choose the Sector and then you will have more option to schoose.
+         *2. Choose the Sector and then you will have more option to choose.*

--2.**If you are a service provider**
+2.**If you are a service provider**
-1.After downloading and installation,Click on the Icon.
+*1.After downloading and installation,Click on the Icon.
-2.The App will open and Click on Provide Service.
+*2.The App will open and Click on Provide Service.
-3.Register and Then LogIn
+*3.Register and Then LogIn
-4.Record the Service your Providing.
+*4.Record the Service your Providing.
-5.Upload it.
+*5.Upload it.